-- Ethylene promotes the ripening of fruits. e.g. Tomato, Apple, Mango, Banana, etc - !
-Ethylene inhibits the elongation of stem and root in dicots. - \Delta Ethylene hastens the senescence of leaves and flowers. - ❖ Ethylene stimulates formation of abscission zone in leaves, flowers and fruits.
-This leads to premature shedding. - Ethylene breaks the dormancy of buds, seeds and storage organs.
+- Ethylene promotes the ripening of fruits. e.g. Tomato, Apple, Mango, Banana, etc - Ethylene inhibits the elongation of stem and root in dicots. - Ethylene hastens the senescence of leaves and flowers. - Ethylene stimulates formation of abscission zone in leaves, flowers and fruits.
+This leads to premature shedding.